-Mode The mode must be set to Infrastructure (rather than Ad-hoc) Access points only operate in Infrastructure mode.
-SSID (ESSID) This must match the value used on the Wireless ADSL Router.
+The mode must be set to Infrastructure (rather than Ad-hoc) Access points only operate in Infrastructure mode.
+This must match the value used on the Wireless ADSL Router.
+The lefault value is Admin.
 Note!
 The SSID is case sensitive.
-Wireless Security By default, Wireless security on the Wireless ADSL Router is disabled.
+By default, Wireless security on the Wireless ADSL Router is disabled.
 If Wireless security remains disabled on the Wireless ADSL Router, all stations must have wireless security disabled.
-If Wireless security is enabled on the Wireless Router (either WEP or WPA-PSK), each station must use the same settings as the Wireless ADLS Router.
+If Wireless security is enabled on the Wireless Router, each station must use the same settings as the Wireless ADLS Router.